 When the United States has turned its back on its commitment to providing refuge for those fleeing persecution, the results have been catastrophic.
-For example, in 1939, over 900 Jewish men, women, and children fled Nazi-controlled
+For example, in 1939, over 900 Jewish men, women, and children fled Nazi-controlled Germany on the St. Louis.
+Many in the United States, however, feared that admitting refugees would threaten national security, and the St. Louis was forced to return to Europe with its passengers.
+Although Jewish organizations were able to negotiate with four European countries to accept some of the passengers, 254 of the refugees were ultimately murdered in the Holocaust.44

-&lt;sup>36 Stella Burch Elias, The Perils and Possibilities of Refugee Federalism, 66 Am.
+43 Stella Burch Elias, The Perils and Possibilities of Refugee Federalism, 66 Am.
 U. L. Rev. 353, 355 (2016).